Al Tali'a: Political stance and content

 The magazine had a Marxist political stance and featured articles by the Egyptian Marxists.
-Al Tali'a published articles on the 1968 student movements in Egypt and in other countries written by Saad Zahran.
+Following the defeat in the 1967 war against Israel Al Tali'a began to offer analyses of this incident.
+The magazine published articles on the 1968 student movements in Egypt and in other countries written by Saad Zahran.
 It also adopted an anti-Zionist approach and argued that until World War II Zionism had not been an influential ideology for the Jewish people in Europe and that Jews should be reintegrated into the Arab societies.

 The topics covered in Al Tali'a were mostly about the Arab socialism and the relationships with the Soviet Union.
 However, it also included articles about various policies implemented in Egypt, including educational policies.
 The magazine was a mild critic of Gamal Abdel Nasser.
 Lutfi Al Kholi published many articles emphasizing the barriers against the revolution which had been included in the nationalist charter developed following the 1952 revolution in Egypt.
-Some of the contributors of the magazine included Mohammed Sid Ahmed and Abou Seif Youssef who also headed the magazine.
-They provided the ideological basis for the left-leaning leadership in the country.
+He also made interviews with the leading figures of the period, including the Fatah leader Salah Khalaf which was featured in June 1960s.

+The political and military communiques of the Palestinian Fatah group were published in Al Tali'a in the late 1960s although their publication was banned by the Arab states.
+The magazine also published the Israeli communiques about the operations to avoid legal sanctions.
+An article of George Habash, leader of the Popular Front for the Liberation of Palestine, was featured in the magazine.

 In addition to the political content Al Tali'a also featured comprehensive analyses about literary tendencies of the writers at that period.
 One such analysis was published in 1969 which reported the findings of a survey collected from writers and articles.
 From 1972 Al Tali'a published a literary supplement of which the editor was Yahya Haqqi who had been fired from the editorship of the cultural magazine Al Majalla in 1970.

+Contributors

+Some of the contributors of Al Tali'a included Mohammed Sid Ahmed and Abou Seif Youssef who also headed the magazine.
+They provided the ideological basis for the left-leaning leadership in the country.
+In the early 1970s Samir Farid worked for the magazine as a film critic.